 Cape Hatteras Electric Cooperative offers $100 rebates to members who purchase a ChargePoint Level 2 Home Charger.
 The cooperative also has two different time-of-use rates for members who own an EV or have a charging station installed in their Hatteras Island home.
-One rate is geared towards members who are year-round residents and the other is for members who own a secondary home and have it in a vacation rental program.
+One rate is geared toward members who are year-round residents and the other is for members who own a secondary home and have it in a vacation rental program.

 Edgecombe-Martin County EMC offers a time-of-use rate schedule that has discounted rates for charging during off-peak and super off-peak periods.
 The cooperative also offers a $200 rebate for members purchasing an electric vehicle.